CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

  5. Site Phase
  6. End-of-Turn Phase

-The steps taken during a turn are outlined in the turn summary on page 4, and in a more detailed summary provided on [pages 44-46](#full-player-turn-summary).
+The steps taken during a turn are outlined in the turn summary on page 4, and in a more detailed summary provided on [pages 44-46](#full-player-turn-summary). <span id="page10" class="page-number">10</span>

 ## 5 • CHARACTERS & COMPANIES